 The Securities and Exchange Commission (the "Commission") allows the Company to "incorporate by reference" into this Proxy Statement the information in documents the Company files with or submits to the SEC.
 This means that the Company can disclose important information to you by referring you to those documents.
 Each document incorporated by reference is current only as of the date of such document, and the incorporation by reference of such documents shall not create any implication that there has been no change in the Company's affairs since the date thereof or that the information contained therein is current as of any time subsequent to its date.
 The information incorporated by reference is considered to be a part of this Proxy Statement and should be read with the same care.
-When the Company updates the information incorporated by reference in this Proxy Statement is considered to be a automatically updated and superseded.
-In other words, in the case of a conflict or inconsistency between information contained in this Proxy Statement, you should rely on the information contained in the document that was filed later.
+When the Company updates the information contained in documents that have been incorporated by reference by making future filings with the SEC, the information incorporated by reference in this Proxy Statement is considered to be automatically updated and superseded.
+In other words, in the case of a conflict or inconsistency between information contained in this Proxy Statement and information incorporated by reference into this Proxy Statement, you should rely on the information contained in the document that was filed later.
 The Company incorporates by reference the documents listed below and any future filings or submissions that it makes with the Commission (except for our future submissions on Form 6-K which will only be incorporated by reference into this document if it states in such submissions that they are being incorporated by reference into this Proxy Statement) after the date of this Proxy Statement and before the date of the Annual General Meeting: